gduchene/go-import-redirect/README.md

 it so systemd can start the service when needed and pass the socket to `go-import-redirect`.

+If you do not want to use socket activation, you must override the `IPAddressDeny` and `RestrictAddressFamilies` unit settings to appropriate values.

 Likewise, you must customize the service definition to pass the right flag values.